Declaration of loyalty naturalization

 5. Consequences of violations of the declaration of loyalty

 Naturalization in Germany is subject to clear legal requirements.
 A key component is the declaration of loyalty, which every naturalized person must submit as part of the process.
-But what happens if it later turns out that this declaration has been violated ?
+But what happens if it subsequently emerges that this declaration has been violated ?
 In certain cases, this can lead to the revocation of naturalization .
 A violation of the declaration of loyalty occurs if a person engages in anti-constitutional activities or belongs to extremist organizations after naturalization.
 The subsequent discovery that the declaration was made untruthfully – for example, by concealing extremist activities – can also constitute a violation.
-From a legal perspective, this constitutes deception, which can lead to the revocation of naturalization ( Section 35 of the Naturalization Act ).
+Legally, this constitutes deception, which can lead to the revocation of naturalization ( Section 35 of the Naturalization Act ).

 In practice, revocation of naturalization due to a violation of the declaration of loyalty is particularly relevant in cases involving Palestinians .
-Therefore, naturalization authorities sometimes view participation in pro-Palestinian demonstrations, for example, as an indication that the naturalization applicant (or the already naturalized foreigner) does not acknowledge "Germany's special historical responsibility."
+For example, naturalization authorities sometimes view participation in pro-Palestinian demonstrations as evidence that the naturalization applicant (or the already naturalized foreigner) does not acknowledge "Germany's special historical responsibility."
 In many of these cases, revocation proceedings are then initiated.
 In this case, legal assistance is strongly recommended to prevent the revocation of German citizenship.

 6. FAQ